The Russian Olive tree, as opposed to native American silverberry, is a highly invasive species in some parts of the United States and Canada.

 Controlling Russian olive, raising awareness

-Urging locals to take action against Russian olive
+Take local action against Russian olive

 Moreover, getting rid of Russian olive is a bane because of its thorns and the vigorous growing back.
 Even persons who understand the issue don’t easily engage into the work-intensive labor required.